ShorenaK/BlackJack-AWS/README.md

 #### Despite these changes, a RuntimeError persisted, indicating Flask's inability to build URLs outside an active request.
 I think a configuration change is needed, but I haven't found the solution yet.

 ### Alternate Approach:
-#### To ensure unit testing functionality, I have created a separate Python file, test_blackjack.py, detached from Flask it is only for testing purposes.
-This file is connected to the main file, app_blackjack.py to run unittests .
+#### To ensure unit testing functionality, I have created a separate Python file, app_blackjack.py, detached from Flask, it is only for testing purposes.
+This file is connected to test_blackjack.py file, to run unittests.

 ![alt text](/static/images/git_test1.png)